GitRealHappy/GitRealHappy.github.io/README.md

 Jekyll-based website for Oakmoss Woodcraft featuring The Unblocked Carver newsletter, gallery, woodworking content, and The Creative Economy Convention landing page.

 ### 🌟 **The Creative Economy Convention**
-A premium landing page for the Creative Economy Convention in Vancouver, July 2026.
+A premium landing page for the Creative Economy Convention in Vancouver, May 2026.
 Features:
 - Independent styling and layout from the main site
 - Email capture with Beehiiv integration
 - SEO optimized with structured data